btmcg/allocator/README.rst

-allocator
+Allocator
 =========

+A work-in-progress memory pool.
+The goal here is to write a seamless drop-in replacement for ``std::allocator`` so that all standard containers can be used without modification.
+For usage, see ``src/example``.

-initial repo set up
+Initial repo set up
 -------------------

 .. code-block::